dobinator/react-professional-portfolio/README.md

 # React Professional Porfolio

 ## Description
 This is a porfolio created to show skills acquired during my 12 week coding bootcamp.
 The porfolio has links to seperate pages for viewing my resume and a little introduction about myself.
-I have actually enjoyed working on the front end of React and would like to become more knowledgable with this plaform.
+I have actually enjoyed working on the front end of React and would like to become more knowledgable with this platform.

 ## Table of Contents
 * Installation